 This experience is in every aspect of the industry, including wine making, importing, distribution, wine shops, restaurants, wine bars, hotels and convention centers, to name a few.
 Faculty have been involved in business startups as well as consulting.

-All IWG faculty must complete a 1-year training program (the Senior Wine Instructor program) before they can teach Level II course or higher for the Guild.
+All IWG faculty must complete a 1-year training program (the Senior Wine Instructor program) before they can teach Level 2 or Level 3 courses.